grevend/declarativefx/README.md

 # DeclarativeFX

-An experimental thin and declarative wrapper for JavaFX.
+A thin experimental and declarative wrapper for JavaFX.

 ## Usage